Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures

-We collect eight datasets from existing works that we use for training MTL. \cref{tab:datasets} shows for each dataset the number of instances and its classes -- highlighting the ones that we deem as harmful.
-The datasets we use in this work are as follows:

-\textbf{\davidson} \citep{DBLP:journals/corr/DavidsonWMW17} is a widely used dataset in hate speech classification as well as other related applications \citep{Badjatiya2017,mozafari_bert-based_2019,10.1007/978-3-319-93417-4_48}.
-The dataset was collected from Twitter and labeled by crowdsourced workers from CrowdFlower.
+\davidson~\citep{DBLP:journals/corr/DavidsonWMW17} is a widely used Twitter dataset in hate speech classification and other related applications \citep{Badjatiya2017,mozafari_bert-based_2019,10.1007/978-3-319-93417-4_48}.
+The dataset explicitly differentiates between hateful speech and offensive speech.
+The dataset was constructed by first collating a list of potentially hateful tweets by conducting a keyword search using words and phrases from Hatebase.org.
+Crowdsourced workers from CrowdFlower then labeled a sample of $25,000$ tweets.
+Workers were provided with definitions of the classes and asked to consider the entire context of the text rather than focusing on individual words.
+Workers were told that the presence of particular terms, however offensive they may be, does not indicate hate speech.
 At least three workers labeled each data instance.

-\textbf{\waseem} \citep{waseem-hovy-2016-hateful} is another Twitter dataset widely utilized in prior works.
-Several existing works have raised questions regarding the quality of the annotations in the dataset. \citet{Waseem-2016-racist} himself raised questions regarding the overall quality of the annotations associated with the data. \citet{10.1145/3270101.3270103} highlight the skewed distribution of users who contribute to the \textit{racist} and \textit{sexist} classes, with 9 users accounting for all tweets labeled as \textit{racist}.
+\waseem~\citep{waseem-hovy-2016-hateful} is a Twitter dataset widely used in prior works.
+It focuses exclusively on two specific facets of hate: racism and sexism.
+The authors collated a corpus of tweets based on a keyword set that contains frequently occurring terms in hateful tweets and references to specific entities, such as TV shows which often incite racist and sexist tweets.
+The authors added the tweets of manually identified prolific posters of hateful content to this corpus.
+The labeling was done by the two authors and an outside annotator.
+Several existing works, including \citet{Waseem-2016-racist} himself, have raised questions regarding the quality of the annotations in the dataset. \citet{10.1145/3331184.3331262} highlight the skewed distribution of users who contribute to the \textit{racist} and \textit{sexist} classes, with 8 users accounting for all tweets labeled as \textit{racist}.

-\textbf{\reddit} \citep{DBLP:journals/corr/abs-1909-04251}: Reddit is a well-known social media platform consisting of subreddits, where user-created communities discuss topics or themes.
-The \reddit dataset is collected from ten subreddits based on their tendency to contain toxicity and hate speech, such as \texttt{r/DankMemes}, \texttt{r/MensRights}, and \texttt{r/TheDonald}.
+\reddit~\citep{DBLP:journals/corr/abs-1909-04251}: Reddit is a well-known social media platform comprising subreddits, where user-created communities discuss topics or themes.
+The \reddit dataset was collected from ten subreddits based on their tendency to contain toxicity and hate speech, such as \texttt{r/DankMemes}, \texttt{r/MensRights}, and \texttt{r/TheDonald}.
 The top 200 posts of each subreddits sorted by Reddit's ``Hottest'' ordering were collated.
-The conversation threads were filtered using the hate keywords from \citet{DBLP:journals/corr/abs-1804-04649} and annotated using Amazon Mechanical Turk as either hateful or non-hateful, with each thread being assigned to 3 different workers.
+The conversation threads were filtered using the hate keywords from \citet{DBLP:journals/corr/abs-1804-04649} and annotated using Amazon Mechanical Turk as either hateful or non-hateful; three different workers annotated each thread.